 42% of global trade is controlled by just three companies, while the farmers only receive an estimated 7% of the profits.
 This is the outcome from men establishing and controlling the supply chain for hundreds of years.

 25 million small producers rely on coffee for a living worldwide.

 2.25 billion cups of coffee are consumed in the world every day.

 Indonesia has the largest total coffee farm growing area in the word but is only the third largest producer of coffee in the world - 8.8% of the world's coffee.

-Only 1% of the world's procurement made by corporations comes from women owned, majority women lead businesses or women initiatives.
+Less than 1% of the world's procurement spend made by corporations comes from women owned, majority women lead businesses or women initiatives.